vPackets/vPackets-blog/content/post/frr/101-install.md

 Cisco NX-OS - used for Cisco Nexus series switches

-It is important to fathom that there are some open source projects focusing on network OS:
+It is important to fathom that there are some open source projects focusing on network operating systems (NetOS):

 * [Quagga](https://en.wikipedia.org/wiki/Quagga_(software)) - open-source routing suite that supports multiple routing protocols.
 Maintained between 2001 and 2018 and created as an alternative to proprietary routing solutions.
 It was based on the Zebra routing suite.